 Working with any water media requires waiting for the base layer to dry up completely before applying the second layer.
-One good thing about Gouache is that it dries quickly.
+One good thing about gouache is that it dries quickly.

-18. Gouache Paint is Different From Watercolor
+16. Gouache Paint is Different From Watercolor or Acrylic

 - Diluting Gouache with too much water will create a watery consistency, making it look like watercolor.

 - Gouache can be used and often is used opaquely and thickly, unlike watercolor.

 Read more: Gouache Paint vs Watercolor: How do they differ and which is best?